ENCINITAS–In the time it takes to run in for bread and milk the temperature inside a closed vehicle can become deadly.

 “Right to Rescue” does NOT give you “Right to be dumb.”

 Make sure the dog is in trouble.
 Call for the owner.
 Get a witness.
 Shoot photos and/or video.
 Call 9-1-1.
 Make sure the door is not locked.
 Make sure the air conditioner is not running.
 Do not use excessive force.
-Don’t use a crowbar if you can stick your arm inside an open window to unlock the door.
+Don’t use a crowbar if you can stick your arm inside an open window to unlock the door or just call professional locksmiths to help you out.